Kent County Cricket Club in 2019

 In 2019 Kent County Cricket Club competed in Division One of the County Championship after gaining promotion in the 2018 season, the Royal London One-Day Cup and the 2019 t20 Blast.

 The season was the third in charge for head coach, and former player, Matthew Walker.
 Sam Billings retained the club captaincy that he was first awarded in 2018.
 With Billings and vice-captain Joe Denly playing in the Indian Premier League, which ran until 5 May, Heino Kuhn was announced as interim captain for the early part of the season.
-Following an injury to Billings in April, Denly and Kuhn captained the side during the first half of the season, with Kuhn standing in as captain in June and July to allow Denly to focus on his batting following a period of poor form.
+Following an injury to Billings in April, Denly and Kuhn captained the team during the first half of the season, with Kuhn standing in as captain in June and July to allow Denly to focus on his batting following a period of poor form.

 Squad

 Departures

 At the end of the 2018 season, and after an 18-year career with Kent, former England off-spinner James Tredwell announced his retirement from cricket.
 Tredwell represented England in two Tests, 45 One Day Internationals and 17 T20 Internationals.
 Will Gidman and Matt Hunn also retired from professional cricket when their contracts expired.

 Spin bowler Adam Riley left the club by "mutual consent" in June, having played four matches during the season.
 Riley had joined the club in 2011 and made over 100 appearances for Kent.
 Veteran all-rounder Darren Stevens was loaned out to Derbyshire for the T20 Blast competition in July.
 Stevens, who had not played for Kent in the 2018 Blast, was not part of the county's plans for the competition but wanted to play T20 cricket during the season with an eye to maintaining his fitness if required by Kent.

 In July, it was reported that 43 year-old all-rounder Darren Stevens would not be offered a new contract after the 2019 season.
 However, after a string of strong performances featuring a sequence of 445 runs and 34 wickets in five championship matches, including a ten-wicket match haul against Nottinghamshire and a career high score of 237 against Yorkshire, the club made a u-turn and Stevens signed an extension.

 In September, the club announced that seamer Mitchell Claydon would be leaving after seven years at the end of the season to join Sussex.